-Total investment income increased by \$13.7 million, or 90 percent, due mostly to the net appreciation in fair value of investments outside of the City investment pool and to the favorable returns on those investments.
+Total investment income was \$24.1 million, which was \$4.7 million, or 16.4 percent, lower than the prior year due to volatility in the capital markets.
+The net appreciation in fair value of investments outside of the City investment pool and the favorable returns on those investments were the primary contributors to the total investment income

-Benefit payments increased by \$7.7 million, or 4 percent, and represent the participating employers' direct payments of insurance premiums to the insurers.
-The City's benefit payments increased by \$7.8 million while the Community College's decreased by \$0.1 million.
+Benefit payments increased by \$12.2 million, or 6.3 percent, and represent the participating employers' direct payments of insurance premiums to the insurers.
+The City's benefit payments increased by \$10.6 million and the Community College's increased by \$1.6 million.